ComedicChimera/chai-lang.dev/static/markdown/guide/chapter16.md

             return res;
         }

+        return wrapper;
     }

+As you can see, the decorator takes in the desired function and returns a wrapper for that function.
+There are two important things to notice here: first the return type is `const` because `wrapper` is a constant and if it weren't constant we would get an error.
+Secondly, and more importantly, `wrapper` calls `f` inside of its body and when it is returned it is not called.
+This gives us the desired behavior.

 Now, we can use decorators and little bit of lambda magic to improve out setup from before.